 - You didn’t meet the requirements of your offers

 You’ll need to make sure that you’ve paid the full UCAS application fee to be eligible for Clearing.
-The 2022 application fee is £22 for a single choice and £26.50 for two choices or more.
+The 2023 application fee is £27 for up to six choices.

 How long does Clearing last?